 Benefits of owning and raising the Giant Chinchilla

-The Giant Chinchilla grows very fast when young and will weigh between 5-6 pounds when only 8 weeks old and 7-9 pounds at 12 weeks old.
+The Giant Chinchilla grows very fast when young and will weigh between 5-6 pounds when only 8 weeks old and 7-9 pounds at 12 weeks old (see guidelines in above paragraph.)
 Giant Chinchillas have no competition when it comes to producing meat fast and cost efficiently.

 Feeding cost is low